JeroenBakker/just-attribute/README.md

 There is currently no planned support for tracking redeemed discount codes or other promotions which could be used to attribute orders.

 Planned:
+- [ ] Prevent interaction log from growing too large, possibly by limiting the number of logged interactions of by removing entries that are too old
 - [ ] Add out of the box implementation for recognising organic search based on a list of domains
 - [ ] Add out of the box implementation for recognising organic social media based on a list of domains
 - [ ] Add out of the box implementation for running attribution models in BigQuery using javascript UDFs